ultibohub/Tools/README.md

 Current tools and utilities:

+Bin2Type - A utility to turn any binary file into a pascal variable which can be embedded in your project

 BuildRTL - The Ultibo RTL Builder tool

 ConfigureRTL - A utility used by the installer to update the FPC and Lazarus configuratgion